Alpine Accentor

 restaurant

-Diet Primarily insectivorous in the summer, eating beetles, flies, and spiders found on snow patches or among rocks.
-In winter, they shift to seeds, berries, and human-provided food scraps.
+Diet In summer, they are primarily insectivorous, eating beetles, flies, and spiders.
+In winter, they switch to seeds, berries, and frequently scavenge human food scraps.

 park